soraxas/firmware/README.md

     - tap means pressing a key (more precisely, activating the scancode) and immediately releasing it again
     - hold means pressing the key, waiting until key which activated the macro is released and then releasing the key again.
 I.e., `$holdKey <x>` is equivalent to `$pressKey <x>; $delayUntilRelease; $releaseKey <x>`, while `$tapKey <x>` is equivalent to `$pressKey <x>; $releaseKey <x>`.
 - Control flow, macro execution (aka "functions"):
-  - `goTo <int>` will go to action index int.
+  - `goTo ADDRESS` will go to action index int.
 Actions are indexed from zero.
+See `ADDRESS`
-  - `repeatFor <register index> <adr>` - abbreviation to simplify cycles.
+  - `repeatFor <register index> ADDRESS` - abbreviation to simplify cycles.
 Will decrement the supplemented register and perform `goTo` to `adr` if the value is still greater than zero.
 Intended usecase - place after command which is to be repeated with the register containing number of repeats and adr `@-1` (or similar).
   - `break` will end playback of the current macro
   - `noOp` does nothing - i.e., stops macro for exactly one update cycle and then continues.
   - `exec MACRONAME` will execute different macro in current state slot.
 I.e., the macro will be executed in current context and will *not* return.
 First action of the called macro is executed within the same eventloop cycle.
   - `call MACRONAME` will execute another macro in a new state slot.
 After the called macro finishes, the control returns to the caller macro.
 First action of the called macro is executed within the same eventloop cycle.
-The called macro has its own context (e.g., its own ifInterrupted flag, its own postponing counter and flags etc.) Beware, the state pool may be very small - do not use deep call trees!
+The called macro has its own context (e.g., its own ifInterrupted flag, its own postponing counter and flags etc.) Beware, the state pool is small - do not use deep call trees!
 - Status buffer/Debugging tools
   - `printStatus` will "type" content of status buffer (256 or 1024 chars, depends on my mood) on the keyboard.
 Mainly for debug purposes.
   - `setStatus <custom text>` will append <custom text> to the status buffer, if there is enough space for that.